A-Z of Student Services

 Dr. Walter Cramer

-The Division of Student Affairs offers a variety of programs and services to meet student needs including AccessAbility Services; Athletics; Bookstore; Box Office; Campus & Student Centers; Campus Ministries; Career Services; Center for Student Involvement; CHOICES; Civic Engagement; Club Sports; Commuters; Counseling Center; Food Services; Greek Life; Health Services; Housing & Residence Life; Intramurals; Judicial Affairs; Misc.
-Auxiliaries; Multicultural Programs; Parent Services; Pre-Collegiate & Access Programs; Recreation; Research & Assessment; SGA/Student Organizations; Shuttle Services; Student Success (Orientation/SCT); Testing Services; University Police; and Veterans Affairs Programming.
+The Division of Student Affairs offers a variety of programs and services to meet student needs including AccessAbility Services; Athletics; Bookstore; Box Office; Campus & Student Centers; Campus Ministries; Career Success Center; Center for Empowerment and Education; Center for Student Involvement; Civic Engagement; Club Sports; Commuters; Community Service; Counseling Services; Dining Services; Event & Conference Management; Fraternity & Sorority Life; Health Services; Housing & Residence Life; InterCultural Affairs; Intramurals; Judicial Affairs; Orientation; Parent Services; Recreation; Research & Assessment; SGA/Student Organizations; Shuttle Services; Student Concern Team (SCT); Substance Abuse Prevention Programs (CHOICES); Testing Services; University Police; Veterans Affairs Programming; and Wellness.

 Student Life/Student Activities Office